guillaume-acard/web-tech-tips/readme.md

 ## Check your JS code with TypeScript

-For people coming from the _Java_ world or when workign on large projects, _JS_ can seems weak because fo its lack of type-checking capabilities.
-This is where _TypeScript_ comes into play but switching to this language can be costly and represent a unecessary overhead of configuration/transpiling/restrictions you might not actually need (most of the cases imho).
+For people coming from the _Java_ world or when working on large projects, _JS_ can seem weak because of its lack of type-checking capabilities.
+This is where _TypeScript_ comes into play but switching to this language can be costly and represents an unecessary overhead of configuration/transpiling/restrictions you might not actually need (most of the cases imho).
 But fear not!
 You can use the power of _TypeScript_ to check you _JS_ code!

 To have the very powerful _TypeScript_ engine analyze and perform some level of Type checking on your _JS_ code simply add a `jsconfig.json` file at the root of your projects with the following content: